tyrondao/dao/leaderboard.md

    ⚠️ Without using the [points.tyron.io](https://points.tyron.io) link, comments cannot be made nor the corresponding points awarded.

 - Earn 100 points for leaving constructive feedback using the Vercel Toolbar.
-- 3.b) Leave your Bitcoin deposit transaction link along with your feedback comment to earn the 100 points from step 1.a. - Providing this information will also grant your wallet the points from steps 2 and 3.
-Alternatively, you can leave your Bitcoin wallet address with your feedback (either the mainnet address for the airdrop or the testnet address you used to borrow SUSD).
+- **3.b) Leave your Bitcoin deposit transaction link along with your feedback comment to earn the 100 points from step 1.a. - Providing this information will also grant your wallet the points from steps 2 and 3.
+Alternatively, you can leave your Bitcoin wallet address with your feedback (either the mainnet address for the airdrop or the testnet address you used to borrow SUSD).**

-ℹ️ Points are awarded upon completion of each activity and will be reflected in the leaderboard.